themdwaris/Full-Stack-AI-Powered-NextJs-Blog-App/README.md

-# Blogian - Full Stack Blog Application
+# Blogian - Full Stack AI Powered Blog Application

 Blogian is a full-stack AI Powered blog application built with **Next.js**, **MongoDB**, **ImageKit**, **Gemini API**, and **Tailwind CSS**.
 Authenticated users can create, read, update, and delete blogs and comments.
 The app features a dynamic UI with, responsive design, and a RESTful API.